brmayes/nightshift-docs/README.md

 #### Getting started
 The shift hours are from 2:30 to 10:30 pm, but those times are squishy.
 Aim to be at the office no later than 3:30 pm because generally, it's a good idea to monitor slack until around 11:30 pm (even if you've already commuted home).

+**First things first:** When you get into the office, it's a good idea to announce yourself when you get into the office so folks know who is on duty.
+In `booking` and `mpeds` drop a line saying you're in office and you're on the night shift.
+Do this _especially_ if you're filling in for someone.

-**First things first:** When you get into the office, check with Tim (or another editor) if you're working a weekday.
+After that, check with Tim (or another editor) if you're working a weekday.
 On the weekend, check in with the person on the day shift.
 The day shifter goes to the 1 pm meeting and will usually have already communicated with the editor on call.

 Either the editors or the person on the day shift will know what's running in the paper the next day.
 Booking for the paper changes often so sometimes, they won't.
 We'll get to that.